 Karlee Hamilton, DNP, PMHNP-BC, APRN

 Karlee Hamilton was born and raised in Great Falls, MT.
 She has 13 years of psychiatric nursing experience working with children and adults with multiple etiologies including eating disorders, substance abuse, depression, anxiety, bipolar, and schizophrenia.
-She graduated in May 2020 with her Psychiatric/Mental Health Doctorate of Nursing Practice and is excited to begin seeing adult patients at the Center for Mental Health.
+She graduated in May 2020 with her Psychiatric/Mental Health Doctorate of Nursing Practice and is excited to begin seeing adult patients at Many Rivers Whole Health.
 She is an avid reader and enjoys being outdoors – hiking, fishing, and going for long walks.
 She also enjoys spending time with her husband and twin daughters.

 DAVID HARWOOD M.D., DFAPA